Jaiaradhye/vulscannerProjectCI-CD/README.md

 **Step 9: Add Prometheus Data Source:**

 To visualize metrics, you need to add a data source.
 Follow these steps:

-- Click on the gear icon (⚙️) in the left sidebar to open the "Configuration" menu.

 - Select "Data Sources."